dascentral/dotfiles/resources/technologies/laravel.md

 [Laravel](http://laravel.com/) is a free, open-source PHP web framework, created by [Taylor Otwell](https://twitter.com/taylorotwell) and intended for the development of web applications following the model–view–controller (MVC) architectural pattern.
 I first discovered the framework in 2014 and immediately fell in love with its power and simplicity.
 It quickly became a key component within my preferred tech stack for any web development project.

-Below I have attempted to inventory the various resources that I find relevent to my professional or personal work with the framework.

 ## Training Resources

 ### Highly Recommended